nnym/structured-properties/README.md

-Structured Properties is approximately a typed and structured version of Java's `Properties` whose goal is to be a denser and more writable, readable and lucid alternative to JSON.
+Structured Properties is approximately a fusion of JSON and Java's `Properties` intended to be a more concise, writable, readable and lucid alternative to serialization formats like JSON.

+The preferred extension for Structured Properties files is `str`.

 ### Primitive elements
 - A **null** element indicates an absence of a value and is represented as `null`.